 That collection also has several hours of broadcast interviews with academics in Cambridge on the Brexit debates that were dominating the news headlines.
 These include a box set of interviews with Professor Simon Deakin, Director of the CBR and others.

-Boni has now spent two years reporting on the environment and water sector at a time when COVID-19 was increasing pressure on our water resources and consumers were experiencing difficulty in paying their bills as a result of furloughing.
+Boni has now spent three years reporting on the environment and water sector at a time when COVID-19 was increasing pressure on our water resources and consumers were experiencing difficulty in paying their bills as a result of furloughing.
 Sir James Bevan, the Head of the Environment Agency, has warned that the UK’s water companies are facing a water shortage crisis that will see them look into “The Jaws of Death” in the near future as a result of climate change and the increasing pressure to build new homes.

 Boni has helped launch campaigns to improve the health of our chalk streams and conducted podcast interviews that have called for regulators and water companies to do more to save our streams by adopting measures like the water labelling of white goods or setting individual water use targets that are now measures that are included in the new Environment Bill.